-Prerequisites : ITMD 121 with "C" or higher and DRAF 164 with a grade of "C" or higher.
+Prerequisites: ITMD 121 with "C" or higher and (DRAF 164 with a grade of "C" or higher or ITMD 164 with a grade of "C" or higher).

 This course focuses on the design process.
 Upon successful completion of this course, the student should be able to define and apply the design process from programming through design development to effectively solve a design problem.
 The design solutions will also incorporate anthropometrics, proxemics and universal design elements.
 The course will introduce students to varying psychological dynamics and how they will affect the built environment.
 Furthermore, the student will incorporate National Kitchen and Bath (NKBA) standards and sustainable concepts as required for the design solution.
 Design solutions will be presented in verbal and visual formats appropriate for interior design.